Celebrated Australian baritone who will work with the scholars in the September block, 2017.

 Beside living and breathing Alexander Technique (also part of running a small business!)
 I enjoy spending time with my family in nature; bush walking, cycling and camping.
 My ideal is swinging gently in a hammock in the bush reading a recent scholarly article!

-Celebrated Australian mezzo-soprano, Deborah will present a class on preparing for overseas during the September Block of 2017.
+Celebrated Australian mezzo-soprano, Deborah Humble will present a class on preparing for overseas during the September block, 2017.